Inertia-Squared/degree-planner/readme.md

 # Running the Website
 - cd into subject-planner
 - Ensure Neo4J is open and the database has been started
 - Add a .env file to the subject-planner folder with your NEO4J_PASSWORD, currently the username is assumed to be neo4j, as the name MUST be neo4j to work when hosting on a terminal-only server (neo4j enterprise restrictions).
+This might be changed in future, but can cause complications if you don't know about this caveat in advance, so to reduce headaches it will remain hard-coded until there is a good reason to do otherwise.
 - run ```npm run dev```
 - Your site should be up on localhost:3000